Accessibility, Accommodations, ADA Section 504

 - Indicate the need for academic accommodations by notifying Director of Accessibility Services

-- Complete the Disability Support Services Application form.
+- Complete the Accessibility Services Registration Form.

-- Provide adequate documentation*.
+- Provide adequate documentation*

 The provision of documentation does not guarantee that the requested academic adjustments will be provided.
 Trine University reserves the right to select among equally effective and appropriate adjustments that will provide the student with a disability equal access to its programs.
 In addition to providing documentation of a disability, the student needs to request academic adjustments by completing an application for disability support services.